vesoft-inc/nebula-docs/docs-2.0/nebula-analytics.md

 <!--
 ### Install Nebula Analytics with the source code

-The preparations for compiling Nebula Analytics are similar to compiling Nebula Graph.
+The preparations for compiling Nebula Analytics are similar to compiling NebulaGraph.
 For details, see [Resource preparations](4.deployment-and-installation/1.resource-preparations.md).

 1. Clone the `analytics` repository.